h3abionet/h3agwas/README.md

 ## Questions and feeback

-Problems with the workflow should be raised as an issue on this  GitHub repo.
+Problems with the workflow should be raised as an [issue](https://github.com/h3abionet/h3agwas/issues) on this  GitHub repo.
 (If you think the probem is the workflow)

-If you need help with using the workflow, please log a call with the [H3A Help Disk](https://www.h3abionet.org/categories/communications/helpdesk)
+If you need help with using the workflow, please log a call with the [H3A Help Desk](https://www.h3abionet.org/categories/communications/helpdesk).

+We welcome contributions to this repository via [pull requests](https://github.com/h3abionet/h3agwas/pulls) on GitHub.
+Please strive to match the repository style, as well as the [nf-core guidelines](https://nf-co.re/developers/guidelines) inasmuch as they apply.

 ## Outline of documentation